Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Basic Definitions and Additional Properties of the M-P Equations

-In this subsection, we present additional properties of $\phi(\iz)$.
+In this subsection, we present additional properties of $\phi_{p\lambda}(\iz)$.
+The focus is on the boundedness of $\phi_{p\lambda}(z)$ around $\rho_{p\lambda}$ and the stability of \eqref{eq:MP_G} against a small perturbation of $z$.
 These results are analogous to those for $q(\iz)$ in Section \ref{subsec:additional_properties_of_the_mar_v_c}.

-Recall that as in Lemma \ref{lemma:MP_G}, $\phi(\iz)$ is the solution to Eq. \eqref{eq:MP_G}, cited here for the readers' convenience
+We assume that Conditions \ref{enum:high_dimensional_regime}--\ref{enum:regular_edge} hold.
+In the remainder of this section, unless stated otherwise, quantities introduced in this section may depend on $p$, $z$, and $\lambda$, even when this dependence is not made explicit.
+We frequently omit the dependence on $p$, $\lambda$, and $z$ in many quantities, whenever no confusion may arise.